MicrosoftDocs/azure-media-services/media-services/previous/generate-thumbnail-sprite.md

 ---
-title: Generate a thumbnail sprite with Azure Media Services | Microsoft Docs
+title: Generate a thumbnail sprite with Azure Media Services
 description: This topic shows how to generate a thumbnail sprite with Azure Media Services.
-services: media-services
-documentationcenter: ''
 author: IngridAtMicrosoft
-manager: femila
-editor: ''
+ms.author: inhenkel
 ms.service: media-services
-ms.workload:
 ms.topic: article
-ms.date: 03/10/2021
+ms.date: 10/05/2022
-ms.author: inhenkel
 ---

 # Generate a thumbnail sprite